Captain James Foley

 the rank of Staff Sergeant.
 In late 2009 a specially convened selection board

-named him the as unit's next officer and was appointed by the President in
+named him the as unit's next officer and was appointed a Warrant Officer by the President in

 The son of two US Air Force Officers, Captain Foley began